neuropsychology/NeuroKit/_sources/cite_us.rst.txt

 .. hint::

-   You can get cite the sofwtare from within Python by running :code:`nk.cite()`
+   You can cite the software from within Python by running :code:`nk.cite()`

 Main publication
 ----------------